jimmy6DOF/SIFT3DXYZ/readme.md

 npm run dev

 # Build for production in the dist/ directory
+# Note: Before commiting a new build, Copy the CNAME file into the new builds /docs folder
 npm run build

 ```

 Special thanks to [Bruno Simon](https://bruno-simon.com/) for the lessons in [ThreeJS-Journey](https://threejs-journey.com/), particularly _lesson 21_ which helped create this page.